Mathematical Derivation Graphs: A Relation Extraction Task in STEM Manuscripts: Conclusion

 \section{Conclusion}

-In this paper, we introduce a novel task: summarizing mathematical literature by reconstructing dependency graphs that capture the derivation relationships between mathematical equations.
-We have authored a dataset of extracted derivation graphs of published arXiv manuscripts and used it to evaluate the performance of various language processing algorithms.
-LLM and analytic brute-force models both achieve a best F1 score of $\sim$48\% when tested, marking a promising first step in this challenging area of research and underscoring the need for further improvements to advance the field.
+This paper introduces a novel task of summarizing mathematical literature by reconstructing dependency graphs that capture the derivation relationships between mathematical equations.
+These mathematical \textit{derivation graphs} summarize the logical flow of equations in STEM articles through a graphical representation.
+We have authored the Mathematical Derivation Graphs Dataset (MDGD), which comprises extracted derivation graphs from published arXiv manuscripts, and used it to evaluate the performance of various language processing algorithms.
+We evaluate analytical baseline models and LLMs on the relation extraction task of derivation graphs.
+Initial testing showed that these models reached $F_1$ scores of $\sim45\%-52\%$.
+After diagnosing failure points and applying fixes such as few-shot learning, and using a combination of analytical and LLM models together, the performance shows slight improvements with LLM performance.
+These results mark a promising first step in this challenging area of research.
+They also underscore the need for further improvements to advance the fields of mathematical relation extraction and mathematical language processing.